-If you’ve shopped at all for treadmill desks, you’ve probably come across the LifeSpan line.
+If you’ve shopped at all for standing or walking workstations, you’ve probably come across the LifeSpan Treadmill Desk.

 They make high-quality durable products for people who plan on spending a lot of time at their walking workstation and want something that is adjustable and customizable.